karthikponna/Predictive_Maintenance_MLOps/README.md

 ## Problem Statement 📝
-Unplanned machine failures can cause significant downtime and financial losses in industrial settings.
+Unplanned machine failures can cause significant downtime and financial losses in industries.
 This project aims to develop a machine learning model that predicts the likelihood of machine failure based on historical sensor and operational data.
 By enabling proactive maintenance, it helps reduce costs and improve operational efficiency.

 ## Tech Stack 🛠️